Villette (novel)

-Villette (/viːˈlɛt/ vee-LET) is an 1853 novel written by English author Charlotte Brontë.
-After an unspecified family disaster, the protagonist Lucy Snowe travels from her native England to the fictional Continental city of Villette to teach at a girls' school, where she is drawn into adventure and romance.
+Villette (/vɪˈlɛt/ vi-LET) is an 1853 novel written by English author Charlotte Brontë.
+After an unspecified family disaster, the protagonist Lucy Snowe travels from her native England to the fictional Continental Europe city of Villette to teach at a girls' school.

 Villette was Charlotte Brontë's third and last novel published during her life.
 It was preceded in writing by The Professor (her posthumously published first novel, of which Villette is a reworking, though still not very similar), Jane Eyre, and Shirley.

 Author's background

 In 1842 Charlotte Brontë, at the age of 26, travelled to Brussels, Belgium, with her sister Emily.
 There they enrolled in a pensionnat (boarding school) run by M. and Mme.
 Constantin Heger.
 In return for board and tuition, Charlotte taught English and Emily taught music.

 The sisters' time at the pensionnat was cut short when their aunt, Elizabeth Branwell, died in October 1842.
 Elizabeth had joined the Brontë family to care for the children after the death of her sister, their mother Maria Brontë, née Maria Branwell.

 Charlotte returned, alone, to Brussels in January 1843 to take up a teaching post at the pensionnat.
 Her second stay in Brussels was not a happy one.
 She became lonely and homesick, and fell in love with M. Heger, a married man.
 She finally returned to her family's rectory in Haworth, England, in January 1844.

 Charlotte drew on this source material for her first (albeit unsuccessful) novel The Professor.
 After several publishers had rejected it, Brontë reworked the material and made it the basis of Villette.
 Most literary historians believe that the character of M. Paul Emanuel is closely based upon that of M. Heger.
 Furthermore, the character of Graham Bretton is widely acknowledged to have been modelled upon Brontë's publisher, George Murray Smith.